AgoraIO-Solutions/tb_pstnBridgeSample/VoiceAPI.md

     -   level (int, optional) – trace level

-    -   fields (array of *field*, optional) – fields to include in the trace
+    -   data (array of *dataField*, optional) – data fields to include in the trace

 -   alarm – write an alarm to log.
 Elements:

     -   text (string, required) – alarm text

-    -   fields (array of *field*, optional) – fields to include in the alarm
+    -   data (array of *dataField*, optional) – data fields to include in the alarm

 -   setAppID – set CDR appRefID to the specified value.
 Elements: